DanHumm/DummySupplier/README.md

 ## Setup

 Please refer to the [documentation](https://github.com/DanHumm/DummySupplier/tree/main/Documentation) directory for setup instructions and you can pull the latest package featured in the repo for a fully functioning representation of this project.
+Please note the setup will need to be completed for HTTPS connection as I have generated my own certificate authority and certificate for the project as the dotnet dev certificate gives SSL errors when dockerized.

 ## Feedback